UnionInternationalCheminsdeFer/OSDM/getting-started.md

 - *admissions*: the right to ride on a train, resulting in a ticket.
 - *reservations*: seat or couchette or bed in case of night trains
-- *ancillary*: ancillary service such WIFI, 3-Menu plate
+- *ancillary*: ancillary services such WIFI, 3-Menu plate

 Between these categories, relationships are modelled to express whether it is optional or mandatory to have a certain seat reservation or ancillary on a given vehicle.
-In an open system (e.g. Switzerland) having a reservation is optional, on a closed system (e.g. France) a seat reservation is a mandatory.
+In an open system (e.g. Switzerland) having a reservation is optional.
+In contrast on a closed system (e.g. France) a seat reservation is a mandatory.

 ### Booking a Ticket

 We will start with booking a ticket, i.e. admission on a very simple trip: *Basel* - *Chur*.
 We assume there's no changing of trains, thus one segment only.
+We assume that the distributor is a Swiss website.

 A segment has all the stops as well as information on the vehicle running on this segment.
 On this segment this is a ICE train operated by SBB.